daniel-enqz/dotfiles/README.md

 #### 🦦 About `.zshrc`(Your main terminal config, here we are configuring zim plus bringing some dependencies)

-> IMPORTANT: I will not cover all the files under shell/lib, but there's some interesting stuff like _aliases and functions_ i use.

 ```zsh
 # Import all shell partials isnide shell/lib (functions and aliases, check them out)